liqd/thentos/docs/messaging.md

 Services need to run on a privileged IP in order to be able to send messages.
 By default, only localhost is privileged, but that can be changed by modifying the Thentos config file (FIXME document config setting).
-If somebody on a privileged IP address send a POST request to `message` endpoint, Thentos replies with 401 Unauthorized.
+If somebody from a non-privileged IP address sends a POST request to the `message` endpoint, Thentos replies with 401 Unauthorized.

-If the messages could not be send due to some internal problem not caused by the sender, Thentos replies with 500 Internal Server Error.
+If the messages could not be sent due to some internal problem not caused by the sender, Thentos replies with 500 Internal Server Error.

+FIXME: if the error lies beyond thentos in the smtp world, i'm not sure 500 is the right one.  perhaps then it depends on the smtp error?

 ## Duplicate Handling